Nick Carter (character): New Magnet Library

-Films
+Movies

-The character has had a long and varied film history, with three countries producing films based on it.
+The character has had a long and varied movie history, with three countries producing movies based on it.

 France

 Éclair

-In 1908, the French film company Éclair engaged Victorin-Hippolyte Jasset to make a serial film based on the Nick Carter novels which were then being published in France by the German publisher Eichler.
-Nick Carter, le roi des détectives, with Pierre Bressol in the title role, was released in six episodes in late 1908, and enjoyed considerable success.
+In 1908, the French movie company Éclair engaged Victorin-Hippolyte Jasset to make a serial movie based on the Nick Carter novels which were then being published in France by the German publisher Eichler.
+Nick Carter, le roi des détectives, with Pierre Bressol in the title role, was released in six episodes during late 1908, and enjoyed considerable success.
 Further adaptations followed with Nouvelles aventures de Nick Carter in 1909, and the character was revived for a confrontation with a master criminal in Zigomar contre Nick Carter in 1912.

 1960s

-American actor Eddie Constantine played the title roles in the French-made spy films Nick Carter va tout casser (1964) and Nick Carter et le trèfle rouge (1965).
-In one curiously circular and self-referential scene, Constantine (as Carter) enters a house where he finds a large collection of Nick Carter pulp magazines and other Nick Carter memorabilia.
-Both films are unconnected to the Killmaster book series.
+American actor Eddie Constantine played the title roles in the French-made spy movies Nick Carter va tout casser (1964) and Nick Carter et le trèfle rouge (1965).
+In one self-referential scene, Constantine (as Carter) enters a house where he finds a large collection of Nick Carter pulp magazines and other Nick Carter memorabilia.
+Neither movie is associated with the Killmaster book series.

 Germany

-The Hotel in Chicago (1920), The Passenger in the Straitjacket (1922), Women Who Commit Adultery (1922), and Only One Night (1922) are among the silent films made in Germany featuring Nick Carter.
+The Hotel in Chicago (1920), The Passenger in the Straitjacket (1922), Women Who Commit Adultery (1922), and Only One Night (1922) are among the silent movies made in Germany featuring Nick Carter.